 Summary.

-Taking into account these three areas I believe that this research has made a contribution to knowledge that is original and can enhance further practice.
+Taking into account these areas I believe that this research has made a contribution to theoretical knowledge, that is original and that can enhance future policy and practice.
 It is unique in the fact that there is little research that is similar, and the findings within it give an insight into the career decisions of teachers in respect of SEND, which could enhance and develop the experiences of teachers in order that the area of specialist teaching becomes more of a mainstream topic, and so attracts and retains a suitably trained workforce, in a society which it is hoped becomes more inclusive.

 6:6 Further Research.